Weave.js

 Manual installation

-Integrate Weave.js to a new or existing Next.js project
+Integrate Weave.js into a new or existing Next.js project

-In this guide, we will manually integrate Weave.js into a Next.js application.
+In this guide, you will manually integrate Weave.js into a Next.js application.
+You can reference the complete sample project in the Weave.js repository as you follow along.

 Why Next.js?